riteshkc25/Predicting-30-Day-Readmission-Risk-in-Cardiovascular-Patients/README.md

 # What I Learned and Next Steps
 This project was a comprehensive exercise in developing a complete machine learning solution for a challenging clinical problem.
 It taught me the importance of

-## Systematic model comparison:
-Evaluating multiple models and metrics (using scores like recall, F1-score and ROC AUC) to make a data-driven choice.
+<ins>I. Systematic model comparison:</ins> Evaluating multiple models and metrics (using scores like recall, F1-score and ROC AUC) to make a data-driven choice.

-## Handling class imbalance:
-Understanding the trade-offs of different techniques like scale_pos_weight versus SMOTE or SMOTE-ENN.
+<ins>II.
+Handling class imbalance:</ins> Understanding the trade-offs of different techniques like scale_pos_weight versus SMOTE or SMOTE-ENN.

-## Model explainability:
-The power of using tools like SHAP in high-stakes domains.
+<ins>III.
+Model explainability:</ins> The power of using tools like SHAP in high-stakes domains.

-## IV.
-Actionable insights:
-Moving beyond raw predictions to create actionable insights, such as risk stratification.
+<ins>IV.
+Actionable insights:</ins> Moving beyond raw predictions to create actionable insights, such as risk stratification.

 To further enhance this work, I would explore more advanced feature engineering, such as patient comorbidity scores, medication adherence data, or specific clinical event timelines to capture additional predictive signal.